SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 ### Adding Dynamic Link Class

 1. **Add the specified class to your links:**
-   - Use the class specified in the settings (default: `sudonim-link`) for any links you want to be dynamically updated with the UTM parameters.
+   - Use the class "sudonim-link" for any links you want to be dynamically updated with the UTM parameters.

 ### Example Class Usage